tabarra/txAdmin/docs/dev_notes.md

     - might be worth to debounce the search
     - add tags to the players page search box (separate dropdown?)

-- [ ] Anonymous admin actions (issue #893)
-    - settings with select box for which options to choose (bans, warns, dms, kicks, restarts, announcements, everything)

 - [ ] create new "Remove Player Data" permission which would allow to delete bans/warns, players and player identifiers
     - Ref: https://github.com/tabarra/txAdmin/issues/751